michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 - Are they equal across control and treatment groups?
 - Are they representative of the population of interest?

-If invariant measures have varying distributions between experimental groups, they will likely effects experimental metrics of the groups differently, preventing us from discerning what magnitude the treatments had on the experimental metrics.
+If invariant measures have varying distributions between experimental groups, they will likely affect experimental metrics of the groups differently, preventing us from discerning what magnitude the treatments had on the experimental metrics.

 As well, if the invariant metrics are equal across experimental groups but do not represent the population of interest (e.g., mostly males in a test for woman body care products), our conclusions are predictions won't be relevant to the business case.